Information Technology Resource Use Policy

 Note: these Guiding Principles were adapted from Responsible Use of Technology at Calvin College

 Westmont College’s information systems, including but not limited to computers, voicemail, email and access to the Internet, are provided as tools in support of the programs of the College.
 The principal concern of this responsible use policy is the effective and efficient use of Information Technology (IT) resources.
 Hence the primary focus is to ensure that the resources are used in a manner that does not significantly impair or impede their use by others in the pursuit of the mission of the College.

 This policy applies to any user (faculty, staff, student or other) of the College’s IT resources, whether initiated from on or off-campus.
 This includes any telephone, computer and information system or resource, means of access, networks, and the data residing thereon.
 This policy applies to the use of all College IT resources whether centrally administered or locally administered, and whether residing on-campus, on college-owned resources, or in the cloud.

 Telephones, computers and networks can provide access to resources on and off-campus, as well as the ability to communicate with other users worldwide.
 Such open access is a privilege, and requires that individual users act responsibly.
-Users must respect the rights of other users, respect the integrity of the systems and related physical resources, and observe all relevant laws, regulations, and contractual obligations as well as behavioral guidelines in the Westmont Community Life Statement
+Users must respect the rights of other users, respect the integrity of the systems and related physical resources, and observe all relevant laws, regulations, and contractual obligations.
+Employees and students are also obligated to observe the behavioral guidelines in the Westmont Community Life Statement

 The telephone, computing and networking facilities at Westmont are provided as tools in support of the programs of the College.
 All users of the facilities are responsible to use them in an effective, efficient, ethical and lawful manner, consistent with Westmont’s mission as a Christian academic institution.
 The philosophical and ethical underpinnings of these policies are found in the Community Life statement.